Dhanarooban1/Full-stack-Backend-System/README.md

 A complete backend system that extracts keypoints from images using MediaPipe, stores data in SQL and NoSQL databases, and provides a comprehensive REST API for data management.

+## Live Demo

+The API is deployed and available at: [https://full-stack-backend-system.onrender.com](https://full-stack-backend-system.onrender.com)

 ## Features

 - Image upload and processing with MediaPipe Pose